-- i) Be marked "Hole" - ii) With stand 2x the intendent load - iii) Be secured - k) Debris chutes are required when disposing of materials over 20 feet. - 1) Chutes must be enclosed when steeper than 45 degrees - m) When debris chutes or are not being used or debris is being disposed through floor holes, protect debris dumping area with the following: - i) A coral or barricade system 42" high. - ii) 6" out from all sides. - iii) Warning signs. - iv) No spaces between opening and edge of chute. - v) Mechanical equipment or wheelbarrows require a toe board if being directly dumped into chute. - vi) Cease above operations before removing above.
+- k) Debris chutes are required when disposing of materials over 20 feet. - 1) Chutes must be enclosed when steeper than 45 degrees - m) When debris chutes or are not being used or debris is being disposed through floor holes, protect debris dumping area with the following: - i) A coral or barricade system 42" high. - ii) 6" out from all sides. - iii) Warning signs. - iv) No space between opening and edge of chute. - v) Mechanical equipment or wheelbarrows require a toe board if being directly dumped into chute. - vi) Cease the above operations before removing above.
 A spotter must be in place on an upper level. - vii) Walls and floors used to retain piled debris must safely support the load. - viii) Use only designated stairways.
 All stairways must have the following: - (a) Proper illumination. - (b) Be inspected periodically. - (c) Kept in clean and safe condition - (d) Stairs without pans filled are not to be used.